Sharks home games offer an exciting experience for fans of all ages! Facilities for home contests include...

 - Bishop Sylvester Ryan Baseball Field: The beautiful baseball field overlooking Kelly Lake.

-- Pinto Lake in Watsonville: A public park on Pinto Lake, used for Cross Country training and home meets.
+- Pinto Lake in Watsonville: A public park on Pinto Lake, is used for Cross Country training and home meets.

 - Spring Hills Golf Course: Watsonville’s public golf club, used for our golf team’s practices and home matches.